You found our list of large group icebreakers.

-For teams that do not know each other yet, Hello, My Name Is… is a large group icebreaker game, where employees form a circle and introduce themselves with their name and a quirky fact about themselves.
+For teams that do not know each other yet, Hello, My Name Is… is a large group icebreaker game where employees form a circle and introduce themselves with their name and a quirky fact about themselves.

 Then, the next person introduces everyone who has gone before them, along with their fun facts, before introducing themselves.
-If a person forgets a team member’s introduction, then the introductions start over again.
+If a participant forgets a team member’s introduction, then the introductions start over again.
 The team wins when they are able to go around the circle without making any mistakes.

 The goal of this icebreaker is for your team members to learn each others’ names and to associate names and faces with easy-to-remember facts.
 When your colleagues run into each other in the future, they are more likely to recognize each other.
 “Hi, Michael that only owns one shirt.”
 Not to mention, they will have shared topics to talk about, which facilitates team bonding.

-2. Most Likely To ______
+3. Most Likely To ______

-Most Likely To is a simple to put together large group icebreaker activity, where participants assign who is most likely to do certain activities.
+Most Likely To is a simple to put together large group icebreaker activity where participants assign who is most likely to do certain activities.
 Prior to the game starting, compile a list of “most likely to’s”.

 Examples of great “most likely to’s” include: